Faculty Research and Scholarly Activity

 Beth Gillespie: worked on cabbage seed pod weevil project during sabbatical; has attended several biological control conferences.

-Dr. S. Gillies: Collaborates with Steve Marsh (UFV Geography) and Woods Hole Oceanographic Institute, and Woods Hole Research Centre on the Global Rivers Project.
+Dr. S. Gillies: Collaborates with Steve Marsh (UFV Geography), Woods Hole Oceanographic Institution, and Woods Hole Research Center as members of the Global Rivers Observatory (htt;://www.globalrivers.org/).
 She collaborates with Dr. Clements (TWU) on invasive knotweed species, and Dr. A. Janmaat on invasive purple loosestrife.
 She collaborates with Dr. B. Crump (U.of Maryland) on the identification of DNA from freshwater bacterial communities.
 Several posters have been presented at various scientific meetings.
 Co-author and co-editor with Dr. S. Hewitt, Grant McEwan University, on a text book supplement: Biology on the Cutting Edge, Pearson Publishing 2011, currently working on a second edition.